Free Preschool Literacy Worksheets to Print

 Teachers can choose literacy worksheets that align with a weekly lesson plan or classroom theme.
 Selecting activities connected to current topics allows children to see letters and sounds used within meaningful vocabulary sets.

-Winter Literacy Worksheets
+Preschool Literacy Worksheets by Age

 Literacy practice should match a child’s current letter knowledge and listening skills.
 Some preschool children are beginning to recognize a few letters, while others are ready to identify beginning sounds and trace uppercase and lowercase letters.
 Selecting worksheets based on skill level allows children to practice literacy concepts at an appropriate pace.